awsdocs/amazon-ecs-developer-guide/doc_source/private-auth.md

 Private registry authentication for tasks using AWS Secrets Manager enables you to store your credentials securely and then reference them in your container definition\.
 This allows your tasks to use images from private repositories\.
 This feature is supported by tasks using both the Fargate or EC2 launch types\.

+**Important**
+If your task definition references an image stored in Amazon ECR, this topic does not apply\.
+For more information, see [Using Amazon ECR Images with Amazon ECS](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_on_ECS.html) in the *Amazon Elastic Container Registry User Guide*\.

 For tasks using the EC2 launch type, this feature requires version 1\.19\.0 or later of the container agent; however, we recommend using the latest container agent version\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.

 For tasks using the Fargate launch type, this feature requires platform version 1\.2\.0 or later\.
 For information, see [AWS Fargate Platform Versions](platform_versions.md)\.